ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

     Figure 2.
 Illustration of the "mode blur" problem in VAE-based generated trajectory forecasts (Image source : D. Choi & K. Min [1]).
 </div>

 As you can see from the figure above, the red vehicle is attempting to forecast its future trajectory represented by the branching gray paths.
-The challenge faced here lies in the generated forecast trajectories' that are more often on a "central" path, representing an average of all potential future paths rather than distinct possibilities.
+The challenge faced here lies in the generated forecast trajectories' that are more often or tend on a "central" path, representing an average of all potential future paths rather than distinct possibilities.
 This phenomenon is what the author mean by the "mode blur" problem.
 Specifically, the VAE-based model is not committing to a specific path, but rather giving a "blurred" average of possible outcomes.

 <div class="row mt-4 justify-content-center">
     <div class="col-12 col-md-8 mx-auto mt-4">